Office of the Provost

 and academic services.

-The Academic Council is composed of the Senior Vice Provost, who chairs the Council; Vice Provosts; Associate Vice Provosts; the Vice President of the Faculty Senate; associate deans from each school and college and the Libraries; the Registrar; the Directors of Institutional Research and Official Publications; and a representative from the Student Government Association.
+The Academic Council is composed of the Vice Provost for Institutional Effectiveness, who chairs the Council; Vice Provosts (ex-officio); Associate and Assistant Vice Provosts (ex-officio); the Vice President of the Faculty Senate; associate deans from each school and college and the Libraries; the Registrar; the Directors of Institutional Research and Official Publications; and a representative from the Student Government Association.
 Directors of various academic support offices and programs also attend council meetings.

-The Chairs Council provides opportunity for department chairs, school directors, and area coordinators to interact on a monthly basis with vice provosts on a variety of academic affairs matters that directly involve these unit leaders.
+The Chairs Council is convened by the Vice Provost for Faculty Success and provides opportunity for department chairs, school directors, and area coordinators to interact on a monthly basis with vice provosts on a variety of academic affairs matters that directly involve these unit leaders.
 While vice provosts set the monthly agendas, at least one-third of the scheduled meeting time will be reserved for items brought by the chairs.

-The Office of the Faculty Ombudsperson acts as an independent, impartial, confidential, and informal resource for faculty who are dealing with any work-related difficulty including interpersonal conflict or academic or administrative concerns.
-The faculty ombudsperson advises both the Provost and the President of the Faculty Senate on matters concerning faculty welfare.
+The Faculty Ombudsperson acts as an independent, impartial, confidential, and informal resource for faculty who are dealing with any work-related difficulty including interpersonal conflict or academic or administrative concerns.
+The Faculty Ombudsperson advises both the Provost and the President of the Faculty Senate on matters concerning faculty welfare.

 The Faculty Senate is composed of senators representing the voting faculty of Texas Tech University.
 The voting faculty are those who have completed at least one year in a full-time appointment in a tenure-track or tenured position, including librarians and archivists who hold appointments that make them eligible for tenure, and those in a full-time non-tenure track faculty position who are eligible for continuing appointment by virtue of serving six or more consecutive years in the faculty position.
 Membership of the Faculty Senate includes one senator for each twenty voting faculty members or fraction thereof from each college or school, but not fewer than two senators, and nine additional senators at-large.
 Members may not hold administrative positions higher than department chair.
 The Senate elects a president, vice president, and secretary from its membership to serve terms of one year.